-The Recording Academy on Tuesday announced the nominees for the 2021 Grammy Awards, which include jazz heavyweights honoured in a number of categories across the board.
+The Recording Academy’s nominees for the 2021 Grammy Awards include jazz heavyweights honoured in a number of categories across the board.

 Gerald Clayton, Chick Corea, Joshua Redman, Christian McBride, Robert Glasper, Maria Schneider, Christian Scott aTunde Adjuah, Remy Le Boeuf, Arturo O’Farrill and John Beasley are all nominated for multiple Grammys.